Swim Meet Snacks: 7 Tips for Staying Fueled to Compete

 If you have limited time between events, make recovery nutrition a priority.
 Focus on refueling with carbohydrates and replacing fluid and electrolytes lost in sweat.

-As you exercise, you use up your carbohydrate stores, thus refilling your stores between events is important.
-Grabbing a quick carbohydrate-rich snack between events, such as a granola bar, fruit, or bagel, can help ensure you start your next event with a full tank of energy.
+As you exercise, you use up your carbohydrate stores, thus refilling your energy stores between events is important.
+Grabbing a quick carbohydrate-rich snack between events, such as a granola bar, banana, applesauce, or bagel, can help ensure you start your next event with a full tank of energy.

 Consuming a sports drink between events can help you replace both fluid and electrolytes.
 Sports drinks also contain carbohydrates, which can help provide additional energy to support your activity.

-Even minimal dehydration during the day can impact strength, power, and speed.
+Even minimal dehydration can impact a swimmer’s strength, power, and speed.
 Therefore, maintaining hydration is critical for optimal sports performance.

 Hydration for Swimmers